Aircraft Noise - What is the City Doing?

 The County of San Mateo plans to consider noise abatement solutions regarding the San Carlos Airport (SQL) in July.
 As part of their efforts, the Board of Supervisors is considering restricting the number of flights in and out of SQL as well as imposing an evening curfew for some aircraft, prohibiting flights between 9pm and 6am.
 San Mateo County also requested that the FAA adopt the Bayside Visual Approach (BVA) at SQL for all flight arrivals.
 For more information, including the draft ordinance, click here to visit the County of San Mateo's website.
 Comments regarding the proposed ordinance should be sent to: SQLFlightRestrictions@smcgov.org.

 San Mateo County held community meetings on May 18, 2017 and August 2, 2017 to discuss noise abatement at SQL.
 The presentation is posted online here.
+The third Public Information Workshop regarding the Part 150 Noise Study for the San Carlos Airport will be held on Wednesday, November 8, 2017 at 6:00 PM until 7:30 PM at the Hiller Aviation Museum:

 While the City does not have direct authority over air space, please be assured that we will work with regional agencies and federal representatives and authorities to mitigate the impact on our residents.